cscazorla/2DPT/README.md

 * RungeKutta4js: Approximate solutions of ordinary differential equations using the Runge–Kutta 4th Order

 ## Rendering
-Some helpers to draw in the Canvas
+Some helpers to draw basic objects in the Canvas:

+* Point
+* Circle
+* Rectangle
+* Line
+* Polygon
+* Triangle

 # Usage